Skip to main contentSkip Navigation or Skip to Content

 Open Learning strives to provide excellence in service and high quality education to meet the open and distance education needs of learners provincially, nationally and worldwide.

-Through its legislative mandate, OL provides open, accessible and flexible learning, and recognition of all types of learning, to students.
-Built on the fundamental pillars of access to education and recognition of university-level learning obtained regardless of source, OL's open mandate means all types of learners have a real opportunity to successfully complete their education and grow their careers in the most efficient and effective manner possible.
-Furthermore, OL takes lifestyle and commitments into account and helps remove barriers that block access to quality post-secondary education.
+Through its legislative mandate, Open Learning provides open, accessible and flexible learning, and recognition of all types of learning, to students.
+Built on the fundamental pillars of access to education and recognition of university-level learning obtained regardless of source, our open mandate means all types of learners have a real opportunity to successfully complete their education and grow their careers in the most efficient and effective manner possible.
+Furthermore, Open Learning takes lifestyle and commitments into account and helps remove barriers that block access to quality post-secondary education.

 Mission